MariaIzobava/comp0244-go2/README.md

 sudo apt-get install x11-xserver-utils xhost +
 ```
+Note that everytime you restart your computer you will probably need to run the xhost + command above.

 ##### Step 5: In the same terminal, create the docker container:
 ```bash
 sudo docker run -it -e DISPLAY -e QT_X11_NO_MITSHM=1 -e XAUTHORITY=/tmp/.docker.xauth \